 EBLL \geq 5ug/dL (highest venous or capillary blood lead level).
-This percentage is calculated by dividing the number of children less than six years of age who have an EBLL \geq 5ug/dL by the number of children less than six years of age who have for lead.
+This percentage is calculated by dividing the number of children less than six years of age who have an EBLL \geq 5ug/dL by the number of children less than six years of age who had their blood tested for lead.